xvzc/SpoofDPI/README.md

         try lower values if the default value doesn't bypass the DPI;
-        when not given, the client hello packet will be sent in two parts: fragmentation for the first data packet and the rest
+        when not given, the client hello packet will be sent in two parts: fragmentation for the first data packet and the rest -proxy-user=<string>
+        Username for proxy auth, if proxy-passwd is specified then proxy-user required -proxy-passwd=<string>
+        Password for proxy auth, if proxy-user is specified then proxy-passwd required
 ```
 > If you are using any vpn extensions such as Hotspot Shield in Chrome browser,
   go to Settings > Extensions, and disable them.